Internship and Volunteer Opportunities

 Internships are unpaid; we encourage applicants to seek external funding, we actively support interns’ applications for such funding if you notify us how we can do so, and we ask that you proactively notify us of any funding-related deadlines.

-Roger Williams University School of Law students who wish to apply for the Public Interest Summer Stipend Program with the Center for Justice should apply through the Law School.
-Please email Veronica Paricio with any questions.
+Roger Williams University School of Law students who wish to apply for the Public Interest Summer Stipend Program with the Center for Justice should apply directly through the Law School.

-Brown University students are encouraged to apply for internships through iProv, which provides a summer stipend.
+Brown University students are encouraged to apply for iProv, SPRINT, LINK, and other summer funding.

 Fall and Spring Internships